OceanOptics/Inlinino/README.md

 The configuration of the software is done with json files and it outputs csv files hourly (by default) of data recorded.
 Post processing can be done through the software it-self or with any data analysis tools such as Python, R or Matlab.

 ### Example of use
-Inlinino is designed to log optical measurements during oceanographic cruises but can be used or adapt in any other field.
+Inlinino was originally designed to log optical measurements during oceanographic cruises but can be used or adapt in any other field.
 This code was tested during the [NAAMES](http://naames.larc.nasa.gov) cruise running 26 days in a row and is currently logging data on the Research Vessel [Tara](http://oceans.taraexpeditions.org/).
 It’s compatible with Windows 7 (probably 8 and 10 but not tested), OSX and should be working on common Linux distribution (not tested).

 ### Application content
 The application is written in python 3+, on top of pySerial and numpy.
-Two user interfaces are available to date: a graphical user interface (GUI) based on PyQt and a command line interface (CLI).
+Two user interfaces are available: a graphical user interface (GUI) based on PyQt and a command line interface (CLI).
 A web interface will be implemented if time allows in order to get visualization in real-time on ships network.
-Two separate programs:
+Two separate programs are on the repository:
-- `arduino`: run on an Arduino and allow to communicate with Inlinino
+- `src`: Inlinino it-self
-- `src`: Inlinino it-self, runs on PC/Mac
+- `arduino`: run on an Arduino and allow to log data from analog instruments

 ### Installation
 python 3+ needs to be installed as well as the library numpy, pySerial, PyQt, PyQtGraph, and matplotlib.
-More informations are available in INSTALL.md.
+More informations are available in [INSTALL.md](https://github.com/OceanOptics/Inlinino/blob/master/INSTALL.md).

 ### Quick start
 Start Inlinino: